Mikoyan MiG-31: Production

 Serial production of the MiG-31 began in 1979.
 The first production batch of 519 MiG-31s including 349 "baseline models" was produced at the Sokol plant between 1976 and 1988.
 The second batch of 101 MiG-31DZs was produced from 1989 to 1991.
 The final batch of 69 MiG-31B aircraft was produced between 1990 and 1994.
-From the final batch 50 were retained by the Kazakhstan Air Force after the dissolution of the Soviet Union.
+From the final batch, 50 were retained by the Kazakhstan Air Force after the dissolution of the Soviet Union.
 Of the "baseline models", 40 airframes were upgraded to MiG-31BS standard.

-MiG-31 production ended in 1994.

 Upgrades and replacement

-Some upgrade programs have found their way into the MiG-31 fleet, like the MiG-31BM multirole version with upgraded avionics, new multimode radar, hands-on-throttle-and-stick (HOTAS) controls, liquid crystal (LCD) color multi-function displays (MFDs), ability to carry the R-77 missile and various Russian air-to-ground missiles (AGMs) such as the Kh-31 anti-radiation missile (ARM), a new and more powerful computer, and digital data links.
-A project to upgrade the Russian MiG-31 fleet to the MiG-31BM standard began in 2010; 100 aircraft are to be upgraded to MiG-31BM standard by 2020.
-Russian Federation Defence Ministry chief Colonel Yuri Balyko has claimed that the upgrade will increase the combat effectiveness of the aircraft several times over.
+Some upgrade programs have found their way into the MiG-31 fleet, such as the MiG-31BM multirole version with upgraded avionics, new multimode radar, hands-on-throttle-and-stick (HOTAS) controls, liquid crystal (LCD) colour multifunction displays (MFDs), ability to carry the R-77 missile and various Russian air-to-ground missiles (AGMs) such as the Kh-31 anti-radiation missile (ARM), a new and more powerful computer, and digital data links.
+A project to upgrade the Russian MiG-31 fleet to the MiG-31BM standard began in 2010; 100 aircraft were to be upgraded to the MiG-31BM standard by 2020.
+Russian Federation Defence Ministry chief Colonel Yuri Balyko has claimed that the upgrade would increase the combat effectiveness of the aircraft several times over.
 18 MIG-31BMs were delivered in 2014.
-The Russian military will receive more than 130 upgraded MiG-31BMs, and the first 24 aircraft have already been delivered, Russian Deputy Defense Minister Yuri Borisov told reporters on 9 April 2015.
+The Russian military was to receive more than 130 upgraded MiG-31BMs, with the first 24 aircraft already delivered according to Russian Deputy Defence Minister Yuri Borisov in his press briefing on 9 April 2015.

-Russia plans to start development of a replacement for the MiG-31 by 2019.
-The aircraft will be called PAK-DP (ПАК ДП, Перспективный авиационный комплекс дальнего перехвата – Prospective Air Complex for Long-Range Interception).
+Russia planned to start development of a replacement for the MiG-31 by 2019.
+The aircraft would be called PAK-DP (ПАК ДП, Перспективный авиационный комплекс дальнего перехвата – Prospective Air Complex for Long-Range Interception).
 Development of the new aircraft, designated MiG-41, began in April 2013.
 Such development is favored over restarting MiG-31 production.
 In March 2014, Russian test pilot Anatoly Kvochur said that work began on a Mach 4 capable MiG-41 based on the MiG-31.
-Later reports said that development of the MiG-31 replacement is to begin in 2017, with the first aircraft to be delivered in 2020, and the replacement entering service in 2025.
+Later reports stated that the development of the MiG-31 replacement was to begin in 2017, with the first aircraft expected to be delivered in 2020, and the replacement entering service in 2025.This has currently yet to happen.

 Design

-Like the MiG-25, the MiG-31 is a large twin-engine aircraft with side-mounted air intake ramps, a shoulder-mounted wing with an aspect ratio of 2.94, and twin vertical tailfins.
+Like the MiG-25, the MiG-31 is a large twin-engined aircraft with side-mounted air intake ramps, a shoulder-mounted wing with an aspect ratio of 2.94, and twin vertical tailfins.
 Unlike the MiG-25, it has two seats, with the rear occupied by a dedicated weapon systems officer.

-The MiG-31 was designed to fulfill the following mission objectives:
+The MiG-31 was designed to fulfill these mission objectives: